 As such, there has never been a better time to improve your skills as a web developer.
 The most obvious end results of improving your skills are better pay and improved competitiveness in the job market.
-And in this guide, we show you exactly how to become a better web developer in 2019 and beyond.
+And in this guide, we show you exactly how to become a better web developer this year and beyond.

 With that preamble, get a mug of coffee ready and let’s start.

 How to Become a Better Web Developer

 Becoming a better web developer goes beyond improving your coding skills.
 It involves knowing the perfect tools to use for any given task.
 On top of that, becoming a better web dev involves knowing when to ask for help and keeping the clients happy among other things.